FMI logo

 The importer might also use the A2L address, type, layout and scaling information to use direct memory access into the virtual ECU.
 As this approach does not use the standardized XCP protocol it is not further described in this layered standard.

 This layered standard will have no effect on the FMU interface, nor the C-API behavior.
-If the XCP slave is implemented inside the FMU, it is recommended that it runs in its own thread and leaves the rest of the operation of the FMU unaffected.
+If an XCP slave is implemented inside the FMU, it is recommended that it runs in its own thread and leaves the rest of the operation of the FMU unaffected.

 The A2L/XCP standards allow to measure and calibrate variables synchronously to different types of events.
 These so called event channels are either time-based, angular-based, or non-deterministic, and are identified by a unique event channel number (aka measurement raster).
 The XCP service must be invoked with the defined event channel number in the thread which is executed for an event.
 Calibration and communication with the XCP master is typically performed in a background thread.
 The background thread must always be responsive to the XCP master within the defined communication timeout.
 Refer to the A2L/XCP standards for more information.